FewSOME: One-Class Few Shot Anomaly Detection with Siamese Networks: Related Work

-Deep Autoencoders and Generative Adversarial Networks for AD have dominated the field in previous years \cite{dcae,memae,ocgan,anogan,cavga}.
+\textbf{Generative}.
+Deep Autoencoders and Generative Adversarial Networks (GANs) have dominated the field of AD in previous years \cite{dcae,minlgan,memae,ocgan,lsa,anogan,cavga}.
 Autoencoders learn a mapping from the input to a latent space of lower dimensionality.
-The images are then reconstructed from the latent space.
-Anomalies are identified by large reconstruction errors.
-However, their use is limited by their requirement for a large number of model parameters and training data in order to learn the salient features of the images.
-It is also computationally expensive to reconstruct the image.
+The images are then reconstructed from the latent space and anomalies are identified by large reconstruction errors.
+GANs for AD learn to generate normal samples.
+During testing, the model attempts to match the test sample to a point in the generator's latent space.
+It then reconstructs the test sample based on this point and anomalies are identified by large reconstruction errors.
+Although Autoencoders and GANs can accurately detect anomalies, they have various limitations; it can be difficult to estimate the intrinsic dimensionality of the data i.e. it requires manual selection of the latent space dimensionality, they do not specifically target anomaly detection, they often have a significant number of network parameters, they require large amounts of training data and it is computationally expensive to reconstruct the entire image.

-Recent Self-Supervised techniques have progressed the field considerably in terms of accuracy.
-They typically involve applying transforms to the data and training a classifier to predict the transform applied.
-A sample is normal if the transformation can be identified \cite{geom,goad}.
-However, recent literature appears to overlook that these techniques are significantly limited by the requirement for domain specific transformations.
-For example, augmentations such as flipping an image of class \lq{}6\rq{} will convert this to class \lq{}9\rq{} in the benchmark dataset MNIST.
+\textbf{Self-Supervised.} Self-Supervised techniques have progressed the AD field considerably in terms of accuracy.
+GEOM \cite{geom}, GOAD \cite{goad} and RotNet \cite{rotnet} are examples of transformation based methods that apply transforms to the training data such as flipping and rotating.
+They then train a classifier to predict the transform applied.
+The training sample is classified as normal if the model can predict the transform and an anomaly otherwise.
+Another method, Contrasting Shifted Instances (CSI) \cite{csi}, contrasts each training sample with an augmentation of itself, where the augmentation is considered to be a different class to the original training sample.
+CSI can therefore, constrastively learn meaningful representations of the normal class.
+Although these techniques significantly outperform existing methods, recent literature under-reports their limitations such as the requirement for domain specific transformations.
+For example, augmentations such as flipping an image of class \lq{}6\rq{} will convert this to class \lq{}9\rq{} in the handwritten digit dataset, MNIST.
 Therefore, many of the recent approaches have not tested their technique on the standard AD benchmark MNIST dataset, highlighting their lack of robustness.
-These transformations/augmentations also increase the complexity of the training and testing pipeline with one method, CSI \cite{csi} requiring up to 40 augmentations at test time and thus, limiting their application in the real-world.
+It was also previously shown that the performance of GEOM significantly decreases if applied to data that has been augmented, whilst the performance of the one-class method DROCC was unaffected \cite{drocc}.
+These transformations/augmentations also increase the complexity of the training and testing pipeline with CSI requiring up to 40 augmentations at test time and thus, limiting their application in the real-world.